antononcube/Raku-WWW-Gemini/README.md

 say gemini-generation("Give concise descriptions of the images.", :@images, format => 'values');
 ```
 ```
-# The image shows a family of raccoons in a tree.
-The mother raccoon is watching over her two cubs.
-The cubs are playing with each other.
-There are butterflies flying around the tree.
-The leaves on the tree are turning brown and orange.
+# The image is a painting of three raccoons in a tree.
+The raccoons are surrounded by colorful butterflies.
+The painting is done in a realistic style, and the artist has used muted colors to create a sense of warmth and tranquility.
+#
+# <start_of_image>Ghibli style painting of a raccoon sitting on a branch surrounded by colorful flowers and butterflies.
+The raccoon is looking at the viewer with a curious expression.
+The painting is done in a soft, muted color palette and has a dreamlike quality.
 ```

 When a file name is given to the argument "images" of `gemini-completion` then